-Open to the public since late June, the Wilson Center nearly doubles the size of the original museum’s public space with 10,000 square feet of new education space, including state-of-the-art museum exhibits, three classrooms, an ADA-accessible theater (coming soon!) and expanded capacity for hosting events and programs.
-New exhibits include a 3D interactive map of the mountain, flora and fauna walls with field guide touch screens, a fun (for all ages) hands-on demonstration of wind speeds and other exhibits focusing on the mountain’s natural history and geology.
-(Check out the largest amethyst ever found in North America via spin-able turntable, and see minerals that glow in the Mineral Cavern!)
-Outside the center, guests will enjoy new learning spaces, including an amphitheater with terraced seating and a pavilion, as well as a new botanical garden.
+The Wilson Center is home to state-of-the-art educational exhibits, classrooms, an ADA-accessible theater, restaurant, and more.
+Exhibits include a 3D interactive map of the mountain, flora and fauna walls with field guide touch screens, a fun hands-on demonstration of wind speeds and other exhibits focusing on the mountain’s natural history and geology.
+Check out the largest amethyst ever found in North America via spinable turntable, and see minerals that glow in the Mineral Cavern!

-Grandfather’s revamped Junior Naturalist program has kicked off this summer with an updated activity book that invites children to explore the mountain, new wooden collectible badges and a seasonal e-newsletter for participants.
+Grandfather’s Junior Naturalist program includes an activity book that invites children to explore the mountain, wooden collectible badges and a seasonal e-newsletter for participants.
 Park Naturalists also offer an 11:30 a.m.
 Junior Naturalist activity (weekends in spring and fall and daily in the summer) geared toward 5- to 10-year-olds.
-“Random Acts of Science,” a new daily program this summer, is also great for kids and families and focuses on native plants and animals; using weather instruments to record data; and investigating minerals, skulls or other organisms under a microscope.
+Read more about our Junior Naturalists.

-In addition to the slew of new offerings perfect for a last-minute summer trip, Grandfather Mountain is literally one of the “coolest” places around.
+Grandfather Mountain is literally one of the “coolest” places around.
 Sweltering in a heatwave in your hometown?
 The highest temperature ever recorded on the mountain is 83.2 degrees Fahrenheit.
 Grandfather is always an enjoyable 10-20 degrees cooler than the surrounding foothills.
-Plan a trip and book your visit online.